MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-native-plugins.md

    :::column span="1":::
     Plugins are a key component of Semantic Kernel.
 If you have already used plugins from ChatGPT or Copilot extensions in Microsoft 365, you’re already familiar with them.
 With plugins, you can encapsulate your existing APIs into a collection that can be used by an AI.
 This allows you to give your AI the ability to perform actions that it wouldn’t be able to do otherwise.

-    Behind the scenes, Semantic Kernel leverages [function calling](https://platform.openai.com/docs/guides/function-calling), a native feature of most of the latest LLMs to allow LLMs to invoke your APIs.
+    Behind the scenes, Semantic Kernel leverages [function calling](https://platform.openai.com/docs/guides/function-calling), a native feature of most of the latest LLMs to allow LLMs, to perform [planning](./planning.md) and to invoke your APIs.
 With function calling, LLMs can request (i.e., call) a particular function.
-Semantic Kernel can then marshal the request to the appropriate function in your codebase and return the results back to the LLM so the LLM can generate a final response.
+Semantic Kernel then marshals the request to the appropriate function in your codebase and returns the results back to the LLM so the LLM can generate a final response.
    :::column-end:::
    :::column span="1":::
         ![Semantic Kernel Plugin](../media/Designed-for-modular-extensibility.png)
    :::column-end:::
 :::row-end:::

+> [!Note]
-Not all AI SDKs have an analogous concept to plugins (most just have functions or tools).
+> Not all AI SDKs have an analogous concept to plugins (most just have functions or tools).
 In enterprise scenarios, however, plugins are valuable because they encapsulate a set of functionality that mirrors how enterprise developers already develop services and APIs.
 Plugins also play nicely with dependency injection.
 Within a plugin's constructor, you can inject services that are necessary to perform the work of the plugin (e.g., database connections, HTTP clients, etc.).
 This is difficult to accomplish with other SDKs that lack plugins.

 ## Anatomy of a plugin
 At a high-level, a plugin is a group of [functions](#types-of-plugin-functions) that can be exposed to AI apps and services.
 The functions within plugins can then be orchestrated by an AI application to accomplish user requests.
-Within Semantic Kernel, you can invoke these functions either manually or automatically with function calling or planners.
+Within Semantic Kernel, you can invoke these functions automatically with function calling.

-> [!Tip]
+> [!Note]
 > In other platforms, functions are often referred to as "tools" or "actions".
 In Semantic Kernel, we use the term "functions" since they are typically defined as native functions in your codebase.

 Just providing functions, however, is not enough to make a plugin.
 To power automatic orchestration with function calling, plugins also need to provide details that semantically describe how they behave.
 Everything from the function's input, output, and side effects need to be described in a way that the AI can understand, otherwise, the AI will not correctly call the function.